-The Library is seeking a Part-Time Circulation Assistant.
+The Library is seeking a Circulation Supervisor.
 The position reports to the Head of Circulation.

 The successful candidate will have:

-• Excellent communication skills, computer proficiency, a commitment to providing superior service and the ability to handle multiple tasks in a busy environment.
+• Excellent communication skills, strong attention to detail, computer proficiency, a commitment to providing superior service and the ability to handle multiple tasks in a busy environment

 • Performing other duties as required

 • Maintain compliance with all Library policies and procedures

 This is a full-time position with the following schedule: Wednesdays and Thursdays 12-8, Fridays 9-5, and weekends 11-5.
 The New York Society Library is an Equal Opportunity Employer.
 Potential candidates should email a cover letter, resume and the names of three (3) references with contact information to: Mia D'Avanza at firstname.lastname@example.org with "Circulation Supervisor" in the subject head.